 If the woman consents, blood tests are done to check for infections, including HIV infection.
 If the initial test results for gonorrhea, chlamydial infection, syphilis, and hepatitis are negative, the woman is tested again at 6 weeks.
 If results for syphilis and hepatitis are still negative, tests are repeated at 6 months.
-Blood tests for HIV infection may be repeated after 90 and 120 days.
+Blood tests for HIV infection may be repeated after 90 and 180 days.
 A Papanicalaou (Pap) test is done to check for human papillomavirus infection after 6 weeks.

-Usually, a pregnancy test to measure the level of human chorionic gonadotropin in the urine (see see Detecting and Dating a Pregnancy) is done during the initial examination to detect any preexisting pregnancy.
+Usually, a pregnancy test to measure the level of human chorionic gonadotropin in the urine (see Detecting and Dating a Pregnancy) is done during the initial examination to detect any preexisting pregnancy.
 If the results are negative, the test is repeated within 6 weeks to check for pregnancy that may have resulted from the rape.

 After the examination, the woman is offered facilities to wash, change clothing, use mouthwash, and urinate if needed.

-For preventing infections, the woman is given antibiotics, typically one dose of ceftriaxone injected into a muscle, one dose of metronidazole given by mouth, and doxycycline given by mouth for 7 days.
-If test results for HIV were positive, treatment for HIV is started immediately (see see Treatment).
+For preventing infections, the woman is given antibiotics.
+For example, she may be given one dose of ceftriaxone injected into a muscle, one dose of metronidazole given by mouth, and either doxycycline given by mouth for 7 days or azithromycin given by mouth once.

-If the woman is not already pregnant, emergency contraception may be used.
-A high dose of an oral contraceptive is given immediately, then repeated 12 hours later (see see Emergency Contraception).
+If the woman is not already pregnant, emergency contraception is provided if the woman wants it.
+Usually, it consists of a high dose of an oral contraceptive given immediately, then repeated 12 hours later (see Emergency Contraception).
 This treatment is 99% effective if given within 72 hours of the rape.

-As soon as feasible, a person trained in rape crisis intervention meets with her.
-The woman is referred to a rape crisis team if one is located in the area.
+As soon as feasible, a person trained in rape crisis intervention meets with the victim.
+Victims are referred to a rape crisis team if one is located in the area.
 This team can provide helpful medical, psychologic, and legal support.
-For the woman, talking about the rape and her feelings about it can help them recover.
+For victims, talking about the rape and their feelings about it can help them recover.

 Family members and friends may have some of the same feelings as the victim: anxiety, anger, or guilt.
 They may irrationally blame the victim.
-Thus, in addition to her own feelings, the rape victim may have to handle negative, sometimes judgmental or derisive reactions of family members and friends, as well as those of officials.
-These reactions can interfere with the victim's recovery.
+Thus, in addition to their own feelings, rape victims may have to handle negative, sometimes judgmental or derisive reactions of family members and friends, as well as those of officials.
+These reactions can interfere with recovery.
 Family members or close friends may benefit from meeting with a member of the rape crisis team or sexual assault evaluation unit to discuss their feelings and how they can help the victim.
 Usually, listening supportively to the victim and not expressing strong feelings about the rape are most helpful.
 Blaming or criticizing the victim may interfere with recovery.